Building Choreonoid-related Packages¶

 Note

-sudo apt install python-3-vcstool
+sudo apt install python3-vcstool

 vcs help

-In the directory above each repository, type
+In a directory above each repository, executing:

 vcs pull